 Our sales process is helpful and informative.
-In fact, it typically looks more like a helpful consulting process than a sales call.
-We are ultimately selling our services and the reputation that comes along with our teams.
-With this focus, it's in our best interest to only sell our services to businesses that we are upfront with and who affirm that we are the right eCommerce partner to move forward with.
+It typically looks more like a helpful consulting process than a sales call.
+We are ultimately selling our services and the reputation that comes along with our team.
+We always seek a long term partnership type relationship with our clients.
+It's in our best interest to only sell our services to businesses that we are upfront with and who affirm that we are the right eCommerce partner to move forward with.

 Assuming it's a new project which includes everything being redesigned and rebuilt, you can expect the following process:

 All decision makers, as well as the point person from your business, will interact with our core project team in order to review goals, expectations, processes and schedules as well as identify the forthcoming needs.

 This step may last from 1 to 6 weeks or more depending on the project size and requirements.
 This is a critical step to any new project.
 This phase uncovers the details of each requirement for the project to be designed and built.